NicholasStine/mientropy/README.md

 The ideal final result would be a fully functional minesweeper game with easy, intermediate, hard, and an auto solver that shows probabilities as it makes it's automated click decisions.
 The math outlined in the paper absolutely melts my mind.
 I never took statistics in high-school, so this type of work (while enticing) always comes with a steep learning curve.
 That said, I hope mostly to understand the math well enough to give an *elevator pitch* on how it works, and understand the algorithm well enough to implement it.

 This is a **no AI code allowed project**.
 I'm actively learning and regularly advocate for the use of AI as a developer, but with low priority projects like these, it's fun to prompt Grok and ChatGPT **only** for written explainations, **without** asking for or copy/pasting code.
-I don't just want to lanch a minesweeper app.
+I don't just want to launch a minesweeper app.
 I want to understand it, both functionally and intrinsically.

 ## Accomplishments
 05/13/25: The gameplay now has right click to flag, with a functioning counter, and a fully functional face button that updates with the game state.
 I also modularized the bulk of the code to clean up the page.tsx file.